osmosis-labs/osmosis/x/gamm/README.md

 ## Migration Records

-Migrations records are used to track a canonical link between a single balancer pool and its corresponding concentrated liquidity pool.
-There is a single `MigrationRecords` object for the entire gamm module that is consisted of many `BalancerToConcentratedPoolLink` objects.
+Migration records are used to track a canonical link between a single balancer pool and its corresponding concentrated liquidity pool.
+There is a single `MigrationRecords` object for the entire gamm module that consists of many `BalancerToConcentratedPoolLink` objects.
 Each balancer pool can be linked to a maximum of one concentrated liquidity pool, and each concentrated liquidity pool can be linked to a maximum of one balancer pool.
 The entire `MigrationRecords` object can be either replaced through governance via `ReplaceMigrationRecordsProposal` or specific pool links can be added/removed/modified through governance via `UpdateMigrationRecordsProposal` (similar to how incentives are replaced and updated).

 </br>
 </br>